KLichter/Lichter-et-al-2022_CellRep_3D-vesicle-python/README.md

 # Lichter-et-al-2022_CellRep_3D-vesicle-python
-This code is intended to support 3D coordinate analysis for IMOD model output of presynaptic active zones of giant hippocampal mossy fiber boutons.
+This code is intended to support 3D coordinate analysis for IMOD model output of presynaptic active zones in giant hippocampal mossy fiber boutons.
+IMOD models are based on electron tomograms which were reconstructed using the IMOD software.
+For further details including how to create IMOD model output please visit https://bio3d.colorado.edu/imod/.

 To use the code please follow the instructions in this file and the selected notebook.
 1. download Aanaconda (https://www.anaconda.com/distribution/#download-section).